 3. Add stick-on rubber soles

-While shoes made entirely of leather are more comfortable and higher quality, leather soles show wear very easily.
+While shoes made entirely of leather are more comfortable and of higher quality, leather soles show wear very easily.
 After only a few wears, they can look beaten up and blackened, which is not ideal when you paid a lot of money for them.
 The best way to protect them is to apply stick-on sole protectors made of thin rubber that can walk on any surface without showing wear and tear.

-4. Clean your shoes after wearing
+4. Clean them after wearing

 After you wear your shoes, give them a quick clean, either with a shoe wipe, suede brush, or wet cloth depending on the shoe material.
 Make sure to get rid of any spots of dirt or stains before they set in.